CapricanDRJ/HadesStarCommunityData/docs/corp/6f715653bec3925d9c3acd7c2388fe8e1c79332146894ed424f57bd2636de8c7/index.md

 ```
 - no fussing, no trolling, no discord -
 NO KIDDING : GAMING ONLY!

-Just come and play to the rules!
+Just come and play to the rules!}
 ```
 ### Whitestar Bonus ❌